Our Estate Planning Lawyers Help Safeguard Your Assets

 Wills & Trusts

 A will or trust is a crucial component of your estate plan.
 It expresses your final wishes regarding your estate distribution.
-Your will takes effect when you die, but living trusts take effect immediately.
+Your will takes effect when you die, but a living trusts take effect immediately.
 You use a trust to set aside funds or property for a specific purpose.

 Many people elect to create their will through web-based tools.
 But remember, the wording of your will is critical.
 To avoid having your will contested, you must craft it consistently to reflect how you've bequeathed assets and assigned beneficiaries.